eigenhombre/steelcut/README.md

 [cl-yaml](https://github.com/eudoxia0/cl-yaml/).
 (NOTE: you must have `libyaml-dev` installed for this to work!)

-Each option provides necessary dependencies and an example of usage.
+Each option provides necessary dependencies and an example of usage in the generated project.

+It is not allowed to use any supported feature name as the project name.

 Planned additional selectable features: